 The Upwards and Longitudinal infrared sensing systems maintain stability as you fly higher up into the sky so you can get more breathtaking shots from a different angle without fear of getting too close or going over an obstacle!
 “The DJI-M2 has been designed for professionals who need to work quickly,” said Paul Pan at CES 2018 where he also unveiled some significant changes that are coming out.

-The Forward, Backward and Downward Vision Systems are made up of six camera sensors that are located on the nose, rear end and underside of the Mavic 2 quadcopter.
+The Forward, Backward and Downward Vision Systems comprise six camera sensors located on the nose, rear end and underside of the Mavic 2 quadcopter.
 The lateral Vision System consists of two cameras with one camera on each side that will help keep track in front or behind your drone during the flight.

-The Mavic 2’s flight controller, IMU and Vision System are in charge of the camera work.
-The Flight Controller also controls how smoothly it can fly with precision accuracy indoors or outside where there is no GPS signal available to help out!
+The Mavic 2’s flight controller, IMU and Vision System are responsible for the camera work.
+The Flight Controller also controls how smoothly it can fly with precision accuracy indoors or outside where no GPS signal is available to help out!

 DJI Mavic Air – is a mini drone that was released in January 2018, and it employs the latest technology in Gyro IMU.
 The Mavic Air can be launch from your hand or from the ground, which makes him ideal for areas with long grasses or where you have snow because you won’t have to walk as far just to take off!